 We are developing atacicept as a potential treatment for patients with IgAN, a disease with a high unmet medical need and limited treatment options available.
 IgAN is a serious and progressive autoimmune disease of the kidney, that is driven by the production of pathogenic Gd-IgA1.
 IgAN patients with elevated Gd-IgA1 are at increased risk of kidney-related morbidity and mortality.
 As reported in the Phase 2a JANUS trial, atacicept is the first molecule in development to demonstrate a 60% or greater reduction in plasma Gd-IgA1 in IgAN patients, suggesting atacicept targets the source of disease in these patients.
 Based on these encouraging results, we are currently conducting the randomized, double-blind, placebo-controlled Phase 2b ORIGIN trial to further evaluate the efficacy and safety of atacicept in patients with IgAN.
-We expect to report topline results in the fourth quarter of 2022, and if positive, we plan to seek an accelerated approval path in the United States by the FDA and in the European Union by the EMA while initiating a pivotal Phase 3 clinical trial in 2023.
+We expect to report topline results in the fourth quarter of 2022, and if positive, we plan to initiate a pivotal Phase 3 clinical trial in 2023.
 We believe that atacicept has the potential to be the best-in-class and the leading B cell-targeted therapy for IgAN.
 Up to 50% of confirmed IgAN patients progress to ESRD, requiring dialysis or kidney transplant.
 ESRD causes significant morbidity and impact on patients' lives and represents a significant health economic burden estimated to be over \$40.0 billion annually in the United States.
 Despite this high level of morbidity, the current standard of care consists of off-label use of RAAS inhibitors, including ACE inhibitors and ARBs, and potentially steroids.